lakonis/s_Revue20Vancouver/slides.md

 ### constant negociation

+- <i class="fa fa-arrow-right"></i>  negociating the ideal
+- <i class="fa fa-arrow-right"></i>  twisting the protocol

 ===

 Another interesting and recurrent aspect is the constant negociation the different actors are performing during the process.
 What do they negociate with ?

 They constantly negociate the ideal model they pretend to follow, their own protocol supposed to ensure the scientificity of the journal.
 This is a very interesting outputs from the interviews.
 From the generic documents and the survey, we were able to draw quite a precise workflow of each journal process, which allowed us to locate where the decision were made.

-However, the interviews showed us that at every step of the workflow, the reality takes over the ideality, and that the decisions to select, refuse or autorize an article are eventually made through a serie of discussions that jeopardizes the declared protocol.
+However, the interviews showed us that at every step of the workflow, the reality takes over the ideal, and that the decisions to select, refuse or authorize an article are eventually made through a serie of discussions that come twisting the declared protocol.

 Definitely in Human Science, rules are made to be transgressed, but this is no surprise.
 Who really believe that humanities could be quantified and modelised....? this is a joke.

-Or maybe humanities are all about debate and conversation, and requires critical thinking rather than protocols.
+Or maybe humanities are all about debate and conversation, and requires constant critical thinking above research protocols.

 §§§§§SLIDEmoveDown§§§§§

 ### Internal / external

+- <i class="fa fa-arrow-right"></i>  authors
+- <i class="fa fa-arrow-right"></i>  reviewers
+- <i class="fa fa-arrow-right"></i>  issue directors

 ===